Aberdeenshire man sets the fastest time at the Etape Caledonia 2021

-Mark Walker, a member of the Deeside Thistle cycling club, set the fastest time at Etape Caledonia 2021 with a serious quick 3 hours, 23 minutes and 29 seconds.
+Mark Walker, a member of the Deeside Thistle cycling club, set the fastest time at Etape Caledonia 2021’s 85-mile event with a seriously quick 3 hours, 23 minutes and 29 seconds.

 Mr Walker, from Newburgh in Aberdeenshire, competed alongside 5,400 other riders from across the country who were all raising money for their sponsored charities.